lliendo/Radar/docs/plugins-development.rst

     Also note that Radar expects to find a unique plugin class per plugin directory.
 It is a requirement that this class to be present only in the __init__.py file in that directory.
-Despite of this minor limitation you're allowed to code in as many different directory/files inside the plugin directory as you want.
+Despite this minor limitation you're allowed to code in as many different directory/files inside the plugin directory as you want.